The Production Doctrine

 The through-line, read all at once, is almost embarrassingly simple.
 The model is the part everyone talks about.
 The harness, the budget, the rebuilds, the outcome (the parts nobody downloads) are the parts that decide whether a person at the far end of the wire has a better morning.

 The intelligence arrives finished.
 The delivery is yours to build.
-That's the whole doctrine; the four essays are just the evidence.
+That's the whole doctrine; the four pieces are just the evidence.

 Kha PhanCo-founder & CTO, Easy AI